pgvector/pgvector-python/README.md

 conn.execute('CREATE EXTENSION IF NOT EXISTS vector')
 ```

-Register the vector type with your connection
+Register the types with your connection

 ```python
 from pgvector.psycopg import register_vector